-MEMPHIS POLICE DEPARTMENT POLICY AND PROCEDURES SECTION: Detention of Suspects
+MEMPHIS POLICE DEPARTMENT POLICY AND PROCEDURES SECTION: Detention of Suspects and to take any action consistent with the right of a department to conduct an investigation.

 A law enforcement agency has the right, as well as the duty, to investigate alleged criminal conduct.
 Consistent with his right, officers have the authority to: